Flatness-Aware Stochastic Gradient Langevin Dynamics: Numerical Experiments

-While our fSGLD algorithm uses a single perturbation per iteration $(n=1)$, we examine how performance is affected by using multiple perturbations, which can provide a more accurate estimation of the Hessian trace.
-As shown in Table~\ref{tab:n_pert}, increasing $n$ can improve accuracy, but this comes at a nearly linear increase in computational cost.
-Remarkably, fSGLD already achieves strong performance with just a single perturbation, making $n=1$ a practical and efficient choice.

-Next, we analyze the effect of the perturbation scale $\sigma$, as illustrated in Figure \ref{fig:sigma_curve}.
-The performance on CIFAR-10N remains stable and robust across a wide range of small to moderate values of $\sigma$.
-However, performance degrades sharply when $\sigma$ becomes excessively large, as the strong perturbations begin to destabilize the training process.
+To assess the effect of the proposed $\beta$-$\sigma$ coupling, we conduct controlled experiments in which the coupling is deliberately violated.
+Specifically, we consider (i) fixing $\beta$ and varying $\sigma$ over a wide range, and (ii) fixing $\sigma$ and varying $\beta$.
+For each configuration, we compute the implied exponent $\eta$ via the coupling formula $\sigma=\beta^{-(1+\eta)/4}$.

+In Figure~\ref{fig:eta_coupling}, the primary (bottom) x-axis corresponds to the varied parameter ($\sigma$ or $\beta$), while the secondary (top) x-axis shows the implied exponent $\eta$ computed from the coupling formula.
+Across both settings, performance is maximized when the implied $\eta$ lies within the theoretical range $(0,1)$, and degrades outside this regime, supporting the proposed $\beta$-$\sigma$ coupling.
+Moreover, performance remains stable across a broad range of $\eta\in(0,1)$, indicating that fSGLD is insensitive to the precise choice of $\eta$.
+This supports the use of a fixed value $\eta =0.1$ in our experiments.

-\subsection{Hessian spectrum}
+\subsection{Hessian Spectrum}

-To empirically verify our theoretical insight that fSGLD finds flat minima by implicitly regularizing the Hessian trace, we analyze the curvature of the loss landscape at the solutions found by SGD, SAM, fSGLD.
-Note that we use the best hyperparameter configuration for each optimizer.
+To empirically verify our theoretical insight that fSGLD finds flat minima by implicitly regularizing the Hessian trace, we analyze the curvature of the solutions obtained by SGD, SGLD, and fSGLD.
+We measure the maximum Hessian eigenvalue ($\lambda_{\text{top}}$) and the Hessian trace for a ResNet-34 trained on CIFAR-10N, using standard stochastic approximations (Appendix~\ref{app:hessian}).
+The results, presented in Figure \ref{fig:hessian}, confirm our hypothesis. fSGLD converges to solutions with a significantly smaller maximum eigenvalue and Hessian trace compared to SGD and SGLD.

-We compute two standard measures of sharpness for a ResNet-34 trained on CIFAR-10N: the maximum eigenvalue ($\lambda_{\max}$) of the Hessian and its trace ($\text{tr}(H(\theta))$).
-Since exact computation is intractable, we estimate the top 50 eigenvalues using the Lanczos algorithm \citep{lin2016Lanzcos2, ghorbani2019Lanzcos1} and approximate the trace with Hutchinson’s method \citep{avron2011Hutchinson2, ubaru2017Hutchinson1}.
-Detailed settings are described in Appendix~\ref{app:hessian}.

-The results, presented in Figure \ref{fig:hessian}, confirm our hypothesis. fSGLD converges to solutions with a significantly smaller maximum eigenvalue and Hessian trace compared to standard SGD.
-Remarkably, the degree of flatness achieved by fSGLD is comparable to SAM in terms of $\lambda_{\max}$ and even lower in terms of $\text{tr}(H)$.
-This result is achieved at roughly half the computational cost of SAM.
-These results empirically validate our theoretical analysis, confirming that the proposed algorithm effectively promotes convergence to flatter minima.